eragnms/pythontemplate/README.rst

   - In setup.py make entry_point point to the file containing the main function.
   - In setup.py update: name, description, url.
   - Rename and edit pythontemplate-runner.py.

 Run the script
 ===============

-The script can be run by either cd into the directory /pythontemplate and execute:
+The script can be run from the root folder with either of:

   $ python -m pythontemplate

-or in the root folder run:
+or:

   $ ./pythontemplate-runner.py